Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Chico Hot Springs

-If you're up for a drive into Paradise Valley, Chico is more of a destination than just a soak.
+If you're up for an hour drive into Paradise Valley, Chico Hot Springs brings you a rustic experience rather than just a soak.
 The resort has a big outdoor pool fed by natural hot water, plus hotel rooms, cabins, a spa, and one of the best restaurants in the region.
-It's perfect if you want to turn a hot springs visit into an overnight getaway.
-In winter, the drive down the valley is gorgeous, with mountain views on both sides, so the trip there is part of the fun.

 Norris Hot Springs

-Norris is smaller and more rustic, about 40 minutes west of Bozeman.
+Norris, about 40 minutes west of Bozeman, is smaller and more rustic.
 Locals call it "the Water of the Gods," and it has a quirky, relaxed feel.
 The pool is wooden, fed directly by natural hot water, and it often hosts live folk music right next to the water.
-There's also a café that serves simple, hearty food and local beer.
-It's not fancy, but that's the charm—think more local hangout than resort.

 Quick Overview of Bozeman’s Best Hot Springs in Winter